 How to Take Ownership of Your Job

-Every job you do, from the simplest of management tasks to leading and guiding the most complex of projects, is a direct reflection on you as a professional.
+Every job you do, from the simplest of management tasks to leading and guiding the most complex projects, is a direct reflection of you as a professional.
 In a world where your economic security is a function of your skills, knowledge, and reputation, it is essential for you to take ownership of your work and ensure that it reflects positively on you as a professional.